freetaxii/testlab/README.md

 Read-Write Test Collection ID 8c49f14d-8ea3-4f03-ab28-19dbca973dde

 {
+    "collections": [
+        {
             "id": "22f763c1-e478-4765-8635-e4c32db665ea",
             "title": "Read-Only TestLab Collection",
             "description": "This is a Read-Only collection for use with the FreeTAXII TestLab tool", "can_read": true,
             "can_write": false,
             "media_types": [
                 "application/stix+json;version=2.1"
             ]
-}
+        },
         {
             "id": "4f7327e2-f5b4-4269-b6e0-3564d174ce69",
             "title": "Write-Only TestLab Collection",
             "description": "This is a Write-Only collection for use with the FreeTAXII TestLab tool", "can_read": false,
             "can_write": true,
             "media_types": [
                 "application/stix+json;version=2.1"
             ]
-}
+        },
         {
             "id": "8c49f14d-8ea3-4f03-ab28-19dbca973dde",
             "title": "Read-Write TestLab Collection",
             "description": "This is a Read-Write collection for use with the FreeTAXII TestLab tool", "can_read": true,
             "can_write": true,
             "media_types": [
                 "application/stix+json;version=2.1"
+            ]
+        }
     ]
 }
 ```